alerque/libertinus/CONTRIBUTING.md

     fontship make

 A remote CI runner will also automatically run `fontship` for all PRs on this repository, so in some cases you may not need to install it at all.
-You can even download the fonts it builds each time it runs a check.
+You can even download and review the fonts it builds after each push.
 Hovever this is cumbersome for actual font development and we recomend checking your work with local feedback.
-To

-Note that FontForge adds unnessesary clutter to its source files on save that **must** be removed before committing.
+Note that FontForge adds unnessesary clutter to its source files on each save that **must** be removed before committing.
 After modifying the `.sfd` files, and before committing the changes, you can automatically clean them up with:

     fontship make normalize